NorthChild/CRUD-app-using-Flask/README.md

 # CRUD-app-using-Flask

-simple crud app using Flask
+Simple Task Master CRUD app using Flask

 This repo has been updated to work with Python v3.8 and up.